 Various mysterious error messages need to be documented.
 Basically, if it’s not in the list on cvs-fast-export.adoc, it needs to be.

 When modifying this code, run the regression tests (make check) early and often.
 It is very easy to break even with apparently innocuous changes.
-You will want to have cppcheck, pylint, and shellcheck installed for full code validation.
+You will want to have cppcheck, pylint, and shellcheck installed for full code validation, and clang-format to reflow the code.

 If you find a bug and fix it, please try to create a toy repo exhibiting the problem - or, better yet, a minimal set of operations to reproduce it.
 Then add that to the regression tests.